danielhrisca/asammdf/README.md

 * PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting
-* cChardet : to detect non-standard unicode encodings
+* cChardet : to detect non-standard Unicode encodings
-* chardet : to detect non-standard unicode encodings
+* chardet : to detect non-standard Unicode encodings
 * pyqtlet : for GPS window

 # Benchmarks